Cecron/copier-python/README.md

 C:\> git add . && git commit
 ```

-We need to stand in the same directory as when the project was generated, since the path to the template in `.copier-answers.yml` is relative.
+We also need to be standing in the same directory as when the project was generated, since the path to the template in `.copier-answers.yml` is relative.

 ``` shell
 C:\copier-template> cd ..